Author Business Plan

 Yep, it’s still a business plan.

-But, I’ve created a free training and workbook to guide you through the process.
+But, I’ve created an in-depth training and workbook to guide you through the process.
 And I’ve tried to soften the corporate jargon, as well as give you ideas as to how you can use each section of your business plan to grow your writing career.

 PRIORITIZE YOUR BUSINESS PLAN